 Saxophonist and composer Eli Degibri of Israel has established himself as a prominent musician in jazz, gaining a worldwide fan base.
 After graduating from the Thelonious Monk Institute of Jazz Performance in 1999, Degibri join Herbie Hancock’s sextet and toured with the group for more than two years.
 He went on to join drummer Al Foster’s quartet and was featured on Love, Peace and Jazz, the group’s live recording from the Village Vanguard.
 Degibri’s 2010 release, Israeli Song, brought together Foster, Ron Carter and Brad Mehldau.
 In 2011, Degibri joined pianist Kenny Barron at the Red Sea Jazz Festival for a special duo performance.
 That same year, he joined Foster along with bassist George Mraz and pianist Fred Hersch at Birdland in New York City for a weeklong engagement dedicated to the music of the late Joe Henderson.
 The quartet also was invited to perform at the North Sea Jazz Festival.
 Degibri is a recipient of the honorary Israeli Prime Minister Award for Jazz Composition and the Landau Award for Jazz Performance, which recognizes his achievements as a bandleader.
 His latest release with his quartet is aptly named Cliff Hangin’ as it captures the thrilling and unpredictable urgency of his playing.

 Kurt Elling combines his extraordinary vocal talents with his bandleading, composing and arranging to produce a sound that has been thrilling audiences for more than two decades.
 Growing up in Chicago, Elling was encouraged to become involved in music by his father, who organized the music at their Lutheran church.
 He received his bachelor’s degree in history at Gustavus Adolphus College and studied at the University of Chicago’s Divinity School before becoming a jazz vocalist.
 Deeply influenced by singer and poet Mark Murphy, Elling began to develop his idiosyncratic scat style in the clubs of Chicago, sharing the stage with legends Von Freeman and Ed Peterson.
 After several years of developing his craft, Elling was signed to Blue Note in 1995.
 He has since released six Blue Note albums, all of which have been GRAMMY nominated and critically acclaimed.
 His Concord release, Dedicated to You: Kurt Elling Sings the Music of Coltrane and Hartman, received the 2009 GRAMMY for Best Jazz Vocal Album.
 Elling was named top male vocalist in the DownBeat Critics Poll for 13 consecutive years.
-His most recent release on Concord Records, Passion World, is an exploration of musical styles and compositions from around the globe.
+His most recent effort, The Beautiful Day: Kurt Elling Sings Christmas, was released on OKeh/Sony in 2016 to critical acclaim.

 Aretha Franklin’s musical legacy has made her a living legend.
 She is both a 20th and 21st century musical and cultural icon known the world over simply by her first name.
 The reigning and undisputed “Queen of Soul” has created an amazing legacy that spans six decades, from her first recording as a teenage gospel star to her current RCA Records release, Aretha Franklin Sings the Great Diva Classics.
 Her many countless classics include “(You Make Me Feel Like) A Natural Woman,” “Chain Of Fools,” and “I Never Loved A Man (The Way I Love You)” along with her own compositions “Think,” “Daydreaming” and “Call Me” and her definitive versions of “Respect” and “I Say A Little Prayer.”
 Franklin is the recipient of the Presidential Medal of Freedom, the United States’ highest civilian honor, along with 18 GRAMMY Awards, a GRAMMY Lifetime Achievement Award and a GRAMMY Living Legend Award.
 Her powerful, distinctive, gospel-honed vocal style has influenced countless singers across many generations, justifiably earning her Rolling Stone magazine’s No. 1 slot on its list of “The Greatest Singers of All Time.”